MIDI Controllers

 Enable Output

-- Spectralite sends values back to controller
+- Spectralite sends MIDI values back to the controller

 - Faders follow parameter changes